-A scalar fullselect as supported in an expression is a fullselect, enclosed in parentheses, that returns a single row consisting of a single column.
+A scalar fullselect as supported in an expression is a fullselect, enclosed in parentheses, that returns a single row consisting of a single column value.
 If the fullselect does not return a row, the result of the expression is the null value.
-See "fullselect" on page 319 for more information.
+If the select list element is an expression that is simply a column name or a dereference operation, the result column name is based on the name of the column.
+See "fullselect" on page 350 for more information.